deuxielll/windows-auto-light-dark-mode./README.md

 3.  **Navigate to the script directory:** In the administrator PowerShell window, change to the directory where you saved the scripts:
     ```powershell
-    cd "C:\Users\rrrai\OneDrive\Documents\windows auto light and dark mode" # Adjust this path to where you saved the files
+    cd "C:\Users\%username%\Documents\windows auto light and dark mode" # Adjust this path to where you saved the files
     ```

 4.  **Run the scheduling script:** Execute the script to create the scheduled tasks: